luguslabs/habs/doc/archipel-keys-initialization.md

 # Archipel Keys initialization

 **Archipel keys are now automatically generate by [archipel CLI](https://github.com/luguslabs/archipel/tree/master/cli).
-You do not need anymmore to generate them manually.
+You do not need anymore to generate them manually.
 They are all generate with archipel CLI.
 The following doc explaining how to generate them and how Archipel keys works is on educational purpose only for curious developers.**